-In accordance with Government Auditing Standards, we have also issued our report dated July 16, 2007, on our consideration of the County's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.
+In accordance with Government Auditing Standards, we have also issued our report dated May 16, 2008, on our consideration of the County's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
+While we did not opine on the internal control over financial reporting or on compliance, that report describes the scope of our testing of internal control over financial reporting and compliance and the results of that testing.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards.
+You should read it in conjunction with this report in assessing the results of our audit.

-The Management's Discussion and Analysis on pages 3 through 9 is not a required part of the basic financial statements but is supplementary information required by the Governmental Accounting Standards Board.
+Management's Discussion and Analysis on pages 3 through 9 is not a required part of the basic financial statements but is supplementary information required by the Governmental Accounting Standards Board.
 We have applied certain limited procedures, which consisted principally of inquiries of management regarding methods of measurement and presentation of the required supplementary information.
 However, we did not audit the information and express no opinion on it.

-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the County's basic financial statements.
+We conducted our audit to opine on the financial statements that collectively comprise the County's basic financial statements.
 The schedule of federal awards expenditures is required by the U. S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, and is not a required part of the basic financial statements.
 The schedule of federal awards expenditures has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.